Ethos or the ethical appeal means to convince an audience of the author’s credibility or character.

-Ethos can be developed by choosing language that is appropriate for the audience and topic (also means choosing proper level of vocabulary), making yourself sound fair or unbiased, introducing your expertise or pedigree, and by using correct grammar and syntax.
+Ethos can be developed by choosing language that is appropriate for the audience and topic (this also means choosing the proper level of vocabulary), making yourself sound fair or unbiased, introducing your expertise, accomplishments or pedigree, and by using correct grammar and syntax.

 Ethos in Academic Writing

 Ethos in academic writing is further established by adequately structuring the paper’s theses and ideas.
 Thus in this case ethos is closely associated with the logos, the appeal to logic.
-This is due to the nature of academia itself being dedicated to the pursuit and advancement of knowledge.
+This is due to the nature of academia itself being dedicated to the pursuit and advancement of knowledge and ideas.

 Ethos in Advertising

 Establishing credibility when attempting to call an audience to an action, such as buying a product, encompasses a wide range of details, which can sometimes be entirely specific to the medium on which the advertisement is being delivered.
 Approaches can widely vary whether an advertisement is delivered in a purely audio, static graphic or video format.
 Whether an advertisement is delivered via digital advertising, billboard, street furniture, print publication or television could also potentially have a source effect on the ethos of the advertisement and of the brand or product the ad is attempting to promote.
 Additionally, the content and reputation associated with a certain website or publication can have affect the ethos of the advertisement.